-Occupational Therapy Doctorate (OTD) Program
+Post-Professional Doctorate of Occupational Therapy Program (OTD)

-Research Expertise Track: Engage in research experience and develop skills for research and evidence-based practice, primarily in clinical settings.
+Engage in research experience and develop skills for research and evidence-based practice, primarily in clinical settings.
 Develop a subset of skills to better understand the landscape of research programs, to undertake evidence-based studies in clinical settings and to collect outcome data as part of practice.
 In this track, students complete three semester residencies in ongoing interdisciplinary research programs and emphasize occupational science and research methodologies in their coursework.

 Doctor of Philosophy in Occupational Science (PhD)